jina-ai/jina/docs/fundamentals/flow/add-executors.md

 ```

 You can also pass the `grpc_metadata` parameter, which is a dictionary of key-value pairs to be passed along with the gRPC request to the external Executor.
-An example of this is the `authorization` metadata, which are used to authenticate the request to the external Executor.
+An example is the `authorization` metadata, which is used to authenticate the request to the external Executor:

 ```python
 from jina import Flow